-The deadline for delivering counterproposals pursuant to Temporary Act expired at 4.00 pm EET on 12 February 2021.
+The deadline for delivering counterproposals pursuant to Temporary Act will expire at 4.00 pm EET on 17 February 2022.
 The company did not receive any counterproposals to be considered at the AGM.

 Proposals of the Shareholders’ Nomination Board to Neste’s Annual General Meeting